Vegan Thanksgiving Wellington ~

 I love all the planning and prep, decorating, and buildup to a day of food and festivities with the family.
 Especially since it’s so rare to have older kids all home at the same time.

-I first served this wellington back in 2015 and it has become a staple of our Thanksgiving meal ever since.
+I first served this crowd-pleasing meatless roast back in 2015 and it has become a staple of our Thanksgiving dinners ever since.